dansmyers/IntroToCS/Notes/5-Variable_Practice.md

 If you run the program, you'll see that the second statement prints **70**.
 Changing the values of `length` and `width` **does not** automatically update the value of `area`.

-Remember that `=` is an assignment operation: it's not the same as mathematical equality!
+Remember that `=` is an *assignment* operation.
+It's not the same as mathematical equality!
 Therefore, a line like
 ```
 area = length * width
 ```